conan-io/docs/getting_started.rst

     .. important::

         If you are using **GCC compiler >= 5.1**, Conan will set the ``compiler.libcxx`` to the old ABI for backwards compatibility.
+In the context of this getting started example, this is a bad choice though:
-You can change this with the following commands:
+        Recent gcc versions will compile the example by default with the new ABI and linking will fail without further customization of your cmake configuration.
+You can avoid this with the following commands:

         .. code-block:: bash